Out of One, Many: Distinguishing Time Delays from Lensed Supernovae: Freeform Fitting

 \section{Freeform Fitting}

 Strong lensing creates multiple images, each delayed in time and magnified (greater or less) in flux.
 If the images can not be resolved, then the signal is blended, a superposition of all images.
+The resulting blended lightcurve defines a system.
 For an intrinsic, unlensed source flux $U(t)$, the measured, blended lightcurve is \be F_j(t)=\sum_{i \in \rm images} \mu_i\,U_j(t-\Delta t_i)\,. \ee Here $j$ indexes different wavelength filter bands, $i$ the different images, and $\mu_i$ and $\Delta t_i$ give the magnification and time delay, respectively, of image $i$.
-We aim to fit for $\Delta t_i$ and $\mu_i$ (though we are mostly interested in $\Delta t_i$).
+We aim to fit for $\Delta t_i$ and $\mu_i$ (though we are mostly interested in $\Delta t_i$); note these quantities are one (important) step among many to use strong lensing systems for cosmology.
+The freeform technique works strictly from the observed lightcurve data: supernova properties such as stretch, color, redshift do not enter further as the method is freeform, i.e.\ model agnostic.
 As in Paper 1, we do not include microlensing, which would turn the numbers $\mu_i$ into time and wavelength dependent functions $\mu_{i,j}(t)$.
 We address microlensing in future work, but here focus on a direct comparison to and extension of Paper 1.

 If one knew the source time evolution $U(t)$ perfectly, then fitting for $\dti$, $\mu_i$ is straightforward.
 However, SN do vary in their lightcurve intrinsically, and any template adopted will lead to errors, and possibly biases, in the extracted time delays.
 Furthermore, we wish to keep our method reasonably general so it might be applicable in the future to other lensed transients besides Type Ia supernovae.
 Therefore we did not adopt a fixed template in Paper 1, and do not here.